 #1.
 Ivy Haldeman

 We feel strongly enough about Ivy Haldeman’s prospects as an Emerging artist that we devoted an entire report to her which you can read here.

 Qualeasha Wood might be the most famous of this list’s 5 emerging artists.
 However, due to the medium in which she works (woven fabric), she does not have any cheap editions or affordable originals.
 This holds her back from being collected by beginner investors, but this doesn’t mean she shouldn’t be on the radar of art collectors in case investment opportunities from her come to market.

 It might be smart to check the Masterworks platform for her works as their curators/buyers will definitely have this artist on their radar too.

 #3.
 Baseera Khan and Misha Kahn

 We have chosen Baseera Khan and Misha Kahn because we believe that one of them will win MTV’s The Exhibit: Finding the Next Great Artist TV show.
-Bear in mind that they share a last name but do not work together or related in any way.
-It is coincidental that they are the two most accomplished of the six Emerging artists on the show.
+Bear in mind that they share a last name but do not work together or related in any way; It is purely coincidental that they are the two most accomplished of the six Emerging artists on the show.
 It is my thought that they were chosen with the intention that both would make it to the final final three, from which the competition’s ultimate winner is chosen.
-Both artists have exhibited internationally and within significant US Museums, and are on the right path to be considered ‘Established’.
+Both artists have exhibited internationally and in significant US Museums, and are on the right path to become ‘Established’.

 The prize of exhibiting at the Hirshorn Museum will go some way in supporting the career of the winner, and simply appearing on this show will add to the profile of the other even if they don’t win.
 In terms of ‘collect-ability’, Misha has a leg up on Baseera, only because he is more prolific.